 Changing medication that may have sexual side effects

 Using vaginal lubricants to relieve dyspareunia, vaginal dryness, and irritation

 Possible hormone therapies—these include estrogen replacement therapy (ERT) and androgen therapy

-- Estrogen supplementation, such as the low-dose estradiol skin patch, can help with vaginal pain and dryness.
+Estrogen supplementation, such as the low-dose estradiol skin patch or topical estrogen, can help with vaginal pain and dryness.

 Other treatments to improve sexual health and decreased desire include:

-- Making lifestyle changes to improve your overall health (for example, diet and exercise)
+Making lifestyle changes to improve your overall health through things like diet and exercise

 American Congress of Obstetricians and Gynecologists.
 Female sexual dysfunction.

 Berman JR, Adhikari SP, Goldstein I. Anatomy and physiology of female sexual function and dysfunction.

 Berman JR, Berman L, Goldstein I. Female sexual dysfunction: incidence, pathophysiology, evaluation, and treatment options.